 (update on this post, I did go and get my hormones sorted as I still had waves of exhaustion every now and again – I actually found out that I had a sluggish thyroid – so now that is fixed – life’s grand!)

 I am not the only one to have found a change diet means a change of life.
-My 33-year-old friend changed her party hard lifestyle when she decided she wanted to have a child.
+My 33-year-old friend changed her party-hard lifestyle when she decided she wanted to have a child.

 Her skin changed, her hair improved, her memory improved and her energy improved.

-Even with sleepless nights caused due to a baby, she still is able to get up at early every day and go to work.
+Even with sleepless nights caused due to a baby, she still is able to get up early every day and go to work.

 She will never revert back to her diet and party ways as she loves how she feels and looks!

-Not only has the weight dropped off her, her energy levels are through the roof!
+Not only has the weight dropped off her, but her energy levels are also through the roof!
 I used to not be able to reach her till 10 or 11 am in the morning on the days we did not work – now she messages me at 7 am!

 She still eats meat and cheese and bread, but less of.
 She eats more fruits and vegetables, but avoids sugary anything except when she is out with friends – then anything goes!
 Which is great – that is one of the things that make life great, especially at 20!

 Last week, hubby was having a bad week.
-His mother died – although we knew it was going to happen, it was still very hard, and organizing her funeral in amongst the ongoing nonsense of two family members ( which I believe is standard behaviour), really left him incredibly distressed.
+His mother died – although we knew it was going to happen, it was still very hard, and organizing her funeral in amongst the ongoing nonsense of two family members ( which I believe is standard behavior), really left him incredibly distressed.